mydatamyconsent/go-sdk/docs/DataProcessingAgreementsApi.md

 [[Back to README]](../README.md)

-## TerminateDataProcessingAgreementById
+## V1DataAgreementsIdDelete

-> TerminateDataProcessingAgreementById(ctx, id).Execute()
+> bool V1DataAgreementsIdDelete(ctx, id).Execute()

-Terminate a data processing agreement.
+Delete a data processing agreement this will not delete a published or a agreement in use with consents.

 ### Example